almibe/ligature-specification/wander.md

 Expect changes and some differences between this document and implementations for the time being.

 ## Goals of Wander

- - be a small and easy to learn language for most people with any scripting background and some interest in knowledge graphs
+ - be a small and easy to learn language for most people with any scripting background
  - make heavy use of streams (no manual loops), expressions, and pattern matching to solve problems
- - support all features SPARQL that make sense outside of the realm of RDF
  - support immutability and functional concepts while not worrying about be purely functional
  - provide a variety of options for handling the output of a script (tables, json, csv, visualizations)
  - be easy to implement and understand

-## Types
+## Literal Types

-Ligature is different from many other languages because it supports only a set number of types.
-User defined types aren't supported since the main goal of Wander is to work with Ligature's knowledge graphs.
-For the most part types are borrowed from Ligature and only a couple of new types are added.

-### Types from Ligature

  * Integer - a signed 64-bit integer (Java's long or Rust's i64)
   * 1